 Like the majority of free-roaming games that exist, Mercenaries extends its play experience with collect missions.
 In typical style, however, these collect missions revolve more around explosions than actual collecting.
 For different missions you will be asked to bomb different structures in order to please factions.
 Should you be able to find the points required it can be a real benefit to do so, due to the fact that it will almost always be more affordable than paying a bribe to call a truce with a faction.
 Below are the different destructible points around the game world:

-Communication Posts: These are posts set up by the North Korean army in order to try and spy on the citizenship of the country.
-Destroying these points will please the South Korean Union.
+Listening Posts: These are posts set up by the South Korean army in order to try and intercept Chinese attack plans.
+Destroying these points will please the Chinese.

-Song Statues: Statues of General Song have been placed around the country in order to drum up support for Choi.
+Song Statues: Statues of General Song, and other related monuments, have been placed around the country in order to drum up support for him.
 However, they act more as eyesores than morale boosters.
-As such, the Chinese would like them leveled in order to reduce morale and help their pro-China aims.
+As such, the South Koreans would like them leveled in order to reduce morale and help erase the memory of Song's reign.

 Car Collection: The Russian Mafia are a criminal organization, first and foremost.
 As such, they like to gather Korean cars and military vehicles in order to ship them back to the Motherland.
 Therefore, you can steal cars and return them to the Russian garage near their headquarters in both provinces.
 The vehicles are worth more if they are not damaged, and in all situations military vehicles are worth more.
 Stealing North Korean military jeeps and returning them in mint condition is a decent method of making some money and improving Mafia relations, due to the fact the Sungri Scout is extremely common and can fetch a small amount of money.